 Abstract.
-Landscape evolution models (LEM) allow studying how the earth surface responses to changing climatic and tectonic forcings.
+Landscape evolution models (LEMs) allow the study of earth surface responses to changing climatic and tectonic forcings.
 While much effort has been devoted to the development of LEMs that simulate a wide range of processes, the numerical accuracy of these models has received less attention.
-Most LEMs use first order accurate numerical methods that suffer from substantial numerical diffusion.
-Numerical diffusion particularly affects the solution of the advection equation and thus the simulation of retreating landforms such as cliffs and river knickpoints with potential consequences for the integrated response of the simulated landscape.
-Here we test a higher order flux limiting finite volume method that is total variation diminishing (TVD-FVM) to solve the partial differential equations of river incision and tectonic displacement.
-We show that the choice of the TVD-FVM to simulate river incision significantly influences the evolution of simulated landscapes and the spatial and temporal variability of catchment wide erosion rates.
-Furthermore, a 2D TVD-FVM accurately simulates the evolution of landscapes affected by lateral tectonic displacement, a process whose simulation was hitherto largely limited to LEMs with flexible spatial discretization.
-We implement the scheme in TTLEM, a spatially explicit, raster based LEM for the study of fluvially eroding landscapes in TopoToolbox 2.
+Most LEMs use first-order accurate numerical methods that suffer from substantial numerical diffusion.
+Numerical diffusion particularly affects the solution of the advection equation and thus the simulation of retreating landforms such as cliffs and river knickpoints.
+This has potential consequences for the integrated response of the simulated landscape.
+Here we test a higher-order flux-limiting finite volume method that is total variation diminishing (TVD-FVM) to solve the partial differential equations of river incision and tectonic displacement.
+We show that using the TVD-FVM to simulate river incision significantly influences the evolution of simulated landscapes and the spatial and temporal variability of catchment-wide erosion rates.
+Furthermore, a two-dimensional TVD-FVM accurately simulates the evolution of landscapes affected by lateral tectonic displacement, a process whose simulation was hitherto largely limited to LEMs with flexible spatial discretization.
+We implement the scheme in TTLEM (TopoToolbox Landscape Evolution Model), a spatially explicit, raster-based LEM for the study of fluvially eroding landscapes in TopoToolbox 2.

-1. Introduction
+1 Introduction

-Landscape evolution models (LEMs) simulate how the earth surface evolves in response to different driving forces including tectonics, climatic variability and human activity.
-LEMs are integrative as they amalgamate empirical data and conceptual models into a set of mathematical equations that can be used to reconstruct or predict terrestrial landscape evolution and corresponding sediment fluxes (Glotzbach, 2015; Howard, 1994).
-Studies that address how climate variability and land use changes will affect landscapes on the long term increasingly rely on LEMs (Gasparini and Whipple, 2014).
+Landscape evolution models (LEMs) simulate how the earth surface evolves in response to different driving forces, including tectonics, climatic variability and human activity.
+LEMs are integrative because they amalgamate empirical data and conceptual models into a set of mathematical equations that can be used to reconstruct or predict terrestrial landscape evolution and corresponding sediment fluxes (Glotzbach, 2015; Howard, 1994).
+Studies that address how climate variability and land use changes will affect landscapes in the long term increasingly rely on LEMs (Gasparini and Whipple, 2014).

 Landscape evolution is not always smooth and gradual.
 Instead, sudden tectonic displacements along tectonic faults can create distinct landforms with sharp geometries (Whittaker et al., 2007).
-These topographic discontinuities not necessarily smooth out over time, but may persist over long time scales in transient landscapes (Mudd, 2016; Vanacker et al., 2015).
+These topographic discontinuities do not necessarily smooth out over time but may persist over long timescales in transient landscapes (Mudd, 2016; Vanacker et al., 2015).
 For example, faults may spawn knickpoints along river profiles.
 These knickpoints will propagate upstream as rapids or water falls (Hoke et al., 2007), thereby maintaining their geometry through time (Campforts and Govers, 2015).
 After an uplift pulse, the river will only regain a steady state when knickpoints finally arrive in the uppermost river reaches.
 Transiency is not limited to individual rivers but also affects entire orogens such as the Southern Alps of New Zealand where the landscape may never reach a condition of steady state due to the permanent asymmetry in vertical uplift, climatically driven denudation and horizontal tectonic advection (Herman and Braun, 2006).

-Transient 'shocks' and topographic discontinuities are inherently difficult to model accurately.
-Most of the widely applied LEMs use first order accurate explicit or implicit finite difference methods to solve the partial differential equations (PDE) that are used to simulate river incision (Valters, 2016).
-These schemes suffer from numerical diffusion (Campforts and Govers 2015: Royden and Perron 2013).
-Numerical diffusion will inevitably lead to the gradual disappearance of accuracy of modelled longitudinal river profiles (Campforts and Govers, 2015).
-Here, we hypothesize that it is also relevant for the simulation of hillslope processes: hillslopes respond to river incision and, thus, inaccuracies in river incision modelling will propagate to the hillslope domain.
-Whether and to what extent this occurs, is yet unexplored.
+Transient "shocks" and topographic discontinuities are inherently difficult to model accurately.
+Most of the widely applied LEMs use first-order accurate explicit or implicit finite difference methods to solve the partial differential equations (PDEs) that are used to simulate river incision (Valters, 2016).
+These schemes suffer from numerical diffusion (Campforts and Govers, 2015; Royden and Perron, 2013).
+Numerical diffusion will inevitably lead to the gradual disappearance of knickpoints and will result in ever-smoother shapes.
+It has already been shown that numerical smearing decreases the accuracy of modeled longitudinal river profiles (Campforts and Govers, 2015).
+Here, we hypothesize that it is also relevant for the simulation of hillslope processes: hillslopes respond to river incision and inaccuracies in river incision modeling will thus propagate to the hillslope domain.
+Whether and to what extent this occurs is still unexplored.